 Why a Career in Information Security is a Good Idea

 Cyber security professionals help prevent losses from cybercrime by preventing, detecting and responding to attacks.
 The Department of Homeland Security estimates that cybercrime has a cost of nearly $400 billion annually worldwide based on time spent and money lost.
-As more of our daily activities come to depend on data stored on internet-connected systems, the opportunity for cyber crime increases as does the demand for trained cyber security professionals.
+As more of our daily activities come to depend on data stored on internet-connected systems, the opportunity for cyber crime increases as does the demand for trained cyber security, IT and information security trained professionals.

 Organizations throughout government and industry are seeking qualified professionals to add to their information security teams.
 According to an analysis of Bureau of Labor Statistics data by the Peninsula Press in 2015, there are over 200,000 cyber security job openings in the U.S.